Warm home cooked meals, hugs from the kids, and sleeping in your own bed. These are things most of us take for granted!

 But for truck drivers they are a part of life that they might be missing for days or weeks on end.
 If you are wondering how long are truck drivers away from home for, we have some answers.

-How Long Are truck Drivers Away From Home?
+How Long Do truck Drivers Stay Away From Home?

 The reality of becoming a truck driver means there are sacrifices that will need to be made from the whole family.
 Often, they are on the road more than they are home.